 - How will I manage on my own financially?

 Legal advice should be sought at an early stage so you can know “where you stand”.

 For solicitors, it is important when we meet with our clients that we get a comprehensive picture.
-We need to ask about the reasons for the breakdown of the relationship and get important information about financial affairs so we can advise our clients.
+We need to get as much information as possible about financial affairs so we can advise our clients.

 Where there are children, we need to know whether there are any issues relating to alcohol, drugs, mental health, violence, police or social services involvement.
 If there are previous proceedings, we will need to see a copy of any court orders.

-Taking a few moments to get together the above information will help your legal team to give you the best possible advice, and give you the options you need to go forward.
+Taking a few moments to get together the above information will help us to give you the best possible advice, and give you the options you need to go forward.